commschamp/cc_tutorial/tutorials/tutorial2/README.md

     // Check that field has the valid value bool valid() const;

-    // Bring field into a consistent state, will be explained in one
+    // Bring field into a consistent state bool refresh();
-    // of the later tutorials
-    bool refresh();

     // Get human readable name of the field